President Trump by the Numbers (Updated 8/11/2018)

 Chart POP-1 is a bombshell for anybody who cares about a growing American economy.
 It says that if something doesn't change regarding population growth then the future for sustained economic growth is bleak.
 And, that is not the hyperbole mentioned above.

 It is a simple chart for sure, just one line heading south, but what a line it is!!
 You see, as I explain in other hubs, economic growth is intimately intertwined with population growth (plus productivity growth).
-In the mid- to long-term, economic (GDP) growth is basically equal to the population growth rate plus the productivity growth rate.1 It is no more complicated than that.
+In the mid- to long-term, economic (GDP) growth is basically equal to the population growth rate plus the productivity growth rate1 plus an error factor that reflects current pressures on the economy.
+It is no more complicated than that.

-Yes, in the short-term other factors hold sway which cause monthly, quarterly, and yearly variations in GDP; things like the business cycle and inflation.
+Yes, in the short-term other factors (the error term) hold sway which cause monthly, quarterly, and yearly variations in GDP; things like the business cycle and inflation.
 But after they run their course, what happens with population (creates demand) and productivity (ability to satisfy the demand) take over control.

 Without getting into the nitty-gritty of why, what must happen to keep the population stable, not increasing or decreasing (like Russia is) is that, on average, each female must produce two offspring during her lifetime in order to replace her and the father.
 If that doesn't happen, then population (and therefore demand) must decrease over time.
 Consequently, in order to grow the population one of two things must happen (or a combination of the two); 1) more than two offspring must be produced and/or 2) immigrants (it doesn't make any difference which type) must come into the country.
 There is no other way.

-The reason I introduced you to this is to use it to keep everything else that follows in context.
+The reason I introduced you to this concept is to keep everything else that follows in context.

 1 Today that would be .72% plus 1.2% = 1.97% predicted annual long-term growth.
 Since the Great 2008 Recession the economy has grown at roughly 2%.
 For comparison, population growth for the 1990s was around 1.2% and productivity growth was 2.2%.
 So GDP growth should be around 3.4%.
 In fact, it was about 3.8%.